Tag: skin barrier tips

 Here’s the thing: your pillowcase, your sheets, and your clothes are touching your skin constantly.
 If your detergent is loaded with heavy fragrances and irritating chemicals, you’re basically washing your breakout triggers straight into the fabric that’s pressed against your face and body all night.
 It doesn’t matter how perfect your skincare routine is if your sheets are working against you.

 Switch to a fragrance-free, gentle detergent.
 That’s it.
 It sounds simple because it is.
-But it’s also a game-changer if this is your trigger.
+But it’s also a game-changer to prevent breakouts if this is your trigger.

 I’ve moved a lot.
 Like, a lot a lot.
 And I noticed something weird every single time: I’d get breakouts within the first week or two of moving to a new place.
 Different house, different breakouts.
 It was consistent enough that I couldn’t ignore it.